AlejandroMonteseirin/Capitole-frontent-technical-test/README.md

 There are 3 routes, all of them using Lazy Loading: heroesList, heroesEdit/:id, heroesNew.
 There are 3 Lazy Loading modules:
-1. angular-material-sharedModule : have the import related with Angular Material, is shared with allmost all components
+1. angular-material-sharedModule: has the import related with Angular Material, is shared with allmost all components
 2. heroesEditionModule: related with the creation and the edition
 3. heroesListModule: in charge of the list and filter.